Packers–Seahawks rivalry: Overview

-Early years (1976–2001)
+Early years

 After the Seahawks entered the NFL as an expansion team, they only played the Packers eight times from 1976 to 2002.
 The Packers won the first three match-ups, while the Seahawks won the next three and the series stayed tied 4–4 by 2002.
 Neither team saw much success in the 1970s and 1980s, with the Seahawks not winning their first division title until 1988.
 The Packers only made the playoffs once from 1976 to 1992.
 However, in the 1990s the Packers saw sustained success under head coach Mike Holmgren, quarterback Brett Favre and defensive end Reggie White.
 The team appeared in two Super Bowls that decade, including a victory in Super Bowl XXXI.
 The Seahawks meanwhile saw little success after their division title in 1988, as they failed to make the playoffs again until 1999.
 Coincidentally, that season was the first for the Seahawks after they lured Holmgren from the Packers to serve as their general manager and head coach.
-In 2001, the Seahawks traded with the Packers for quarterback Matt Hasselbeck, who had served as Favre's back-up quarterback for two seasons.
-Starting with the 2002 NFL season, the Seahawks were moved from the AFC West back to the NFC West as part of a larger league realignment.
-Being in the same conference pitted the two teams against each other more often, including setting the stage for postseason match-ups.

-Conference rivals (2002–present)

-The rivalry between the teams began in the 2000s.
-In 2003, the teams met for the first time as conference rivals, with the Packers winning 35–13 during the regular season.
-That same season, both teams made the playoffs and met in a Wild Card playoff game at Lambeau Field, which became notable after Seahawks quarterback Matt Hasselbeck exclaimed "we want the ball and we're going to score!" after winning the overtime coin toss.
-The referee's microphone was still on and picked up this comment for the national television audience and stadium fans to hear.
-Hasselbeck ended up throwing an interception to Al Harris, who returned it for a touchdown and the win.
-Harris' walk-off touchdown was the first defensive score in overtime to end a playoff game and was ranked as one of the 100 greatest plays and games in NFL history.